-...it is so nice to have you here!
+... good to have you here!

-You have your Master's, your diploma or your state exam safely under your belt, your grades are excellent and you enjoy scientific work?
-But still, somehow you are not quite sure if doing a doctoral degree is the right choice for you?
-Or perhaps you have already started on your doctorate and still have a lot of questions to ask?
+You have your master's degree, diploma or state examination safely under your belt, your grades are excellent and you enjoy scientific work?
+Nevertheless, you are not quite sure whether doing a doctorate is the right choice for you?
+Or are you already at the beginning of your doctorate and still have a lot of questions to ask?

-At TU Dresden, you can contact the Graduate Academy, a facility that operates university-wide and will be happy to support and advise you in any way possible, be it on how to finance and organize your doctorate or on qualification programs.
+At the TU Dresden, you can contact the Graduate Academy, a facility that operates university-wide and will be happy to support and advise you in any way possible, be it on how to finance and organize your doctorate, on qualification opportunities, or what career paths are open to you with a doctorate.

-In the shape of this little guide to acquiring your mortarboard, we - the team at the Graduate Academy - would like to provide you with helpful hints and information in order for you to successfully master your doctorate.
-We are, of course, also available to answer your individual questions.
+In the shape of this little guide to acquiring your mortarboard, we would like to provide you with helpful tips and information so that you can successfully master your doctorate.

+And, of course, we are also available to answer your individual questions.

 Come to the Graduate Academy, call us or send us an e-mail.
-We look forward to assisting you on the path to earning your doctorate, and wish you every success with this venture.
+We look forward to assisting you on the path to earning your doctorate, and wish you every success with this venture!

-The Graduate Academy Team
+The team of the Graduate Academy